hong142/MGMT690-Writeup-4-Yuwen-Hong/README.md

 Assume have a way of getting this to us, not wrroy about the magniesm.

 ## Building blocks
+the processing happening onamazon ec2 instances, where actually deploy things and where they run.
 Object detection piecie, pythonand tendorlaow to do object detection, takein iimpages and out put amunber of thing, another picuter lst week.
 The actual class name , tags asociaited with , count of detected things.
 For example., this is basjiclaly the same model, so Ik like a ccpivtue, instead of get that pinctuer sm output some text.
 Not limit to only putput imge.
 Data maniupulation stage, colud just be in python, cloud be move things aroung, copy form there to ther ,we  can auto matea theta , evne t=with python, with some sricpt.
 Change their sheaf we can serch through files.we cando some ploting may be with python , may be with r. building blocks.
 Something should be documented if we choces it conventions.